-It is the policy of Lawson State Community College to conduct a State and Federal background check, prior to employment or volunteering through a vendor selected by the Chancellor, on all new hires, volunteers, and contract educators/trainers at the college.
-A criminal background check may also be conducted for selected internal candidates or if the institution has reasonable suspicion that a current employee, volunteer, or contract educator/trainer has been convicted of a felony or a crime involving moral turpitude.
+It is the policy of Lawson State Community College to conduct a criminal background check, through a vendor selected by the Chancellor, on new hires, volunteers, and contract educators/trainers at the college.
+A criminal background check may also be conducted for selected internal candidates or if the institution has reasonable suspicion that a current employee or volunteer has been convicted of a felony or a crime involving moral turpitude.
 Individuals convicted of a felony or crime involving moral turpitude will not be eligible for employment or volunteering except with the Chancellor's approval.
-Adjunct or temporary employees are subject to random background checks.